-So I decided to learn Python and Django in the hopes it would be a half way house between PHP and Lisp, letting me actually get stuff done whilst not being PHP.
+I decided to learn Python and Django in the hope that it would be a halfway house between PHP and Lisp, letting me get stuff done while not being PHP.

-My first impression of Django has been pretty bad, I bought the ‘definitive guide’ book only to find it was not so much definitive as obsolete.
-Also the amount of arbitrary seeming magic didn’t impress.
+My first impression of Django was pretty negative.
+I bought the ‘definitive guide’ book only to find it was not so much definitive as obsolete.
+Also, the amount of arbitrary-seeming magic didn’t impress.
 Having said that I have passed through that and I’m beginning to get the hang of it.

-Python on the other hand was different, to start with I HATED the look of the code compared to Lisp but after a few hours hacking it doesn’t seem that bad.
-For my first program I decided to solve this little puzzle.
-This great guide got me going quickly and along with a few small pointers from verte in the friendly seeming #python I came to a solution.
+Python, on the other hand, was different, to start with I HATED the look of the code compared to Lisp but after a few hours hacking it doesn’t seem that bad.
+For my first program, I decided to solve this little puzzle.
+This excellent guide got me going quickly and along with a few small pointers from verte in the friendly-seeming #python I came to a solution.

 def draw_diamond(letter): alphabet = 'abcdefghijklmnopqrstuvqxyz' size = alphabet.find(letter) for x in range(size) + range(size, -1, -1): line = [' '] * ((2 * size) + 1) line[size + x] = alphabet[x] line[size - x] = alphabet[x] print "".join(line) draw_diamond('d')

 It didn’t take long, the code looks nice and most importantly I enjoyed writing it.
 I’m pretty impressed!